TerratekMusic/Vara-Street/README.md

 To get started with Vara Street, follow these steps:

-1. Clone the repository: `git clone https://github.com/soft-law/zerk.git`
+1. Clone the repository: `git clone https://github.com/TerratekMusic/Vara-Street.git`
-2. Navigate to the chain, frontend, or smart contracts directory: `cd xxxxxxxx`
+2. Navigate  frontend or smart contracts directory: `cd xxxxxxxx`
 3. Ensure to use the 20.10.0v of npm.
 4. Install dependencies: `npm install`
 5. Follow the instructions of each readme included in each directory.